 Cash flows are stated using the indirect method, whereby profit/loss before tax is adjusted for the effects of

-payments and items of incomes and expenses associated with investing or financing flows.
-The cash flows
+and items of incomes and expenses associated with investing or financing flows.
+The cash flows from operating,

 In accordance with paragraph 4 of Indian Accounting Standard (Ind AS) 108 'Operating Segments' prescribed

-Details of micro enterprises and small enterprises as defined under the Micro, Small and Medium
+Note 27 Details of Micro Enterprises and Small Enterprises as defined under the Micro, Small and Medium

 The company did not have any transactions with Small Scale Industrial ('SME's') undertakings during the year

-ended March 31, 2024 and hence there are no amounts due to such undertakings.
-The identification of
+ended March 31, 2025 and hence there are no amounts due to such undertakings.
+The identification of SME's

-and Medium Enterprises Development Act, 2006 and hence disclosures, if any, relating to amount unpaid as
+Medium Enterprises Development Act, 2006 and hence disclosures, if any, relating to amount unpaid as at the

-An entity is not participating in any employer defined benefit plan that does not prepare plan valuations on
+The company is not participating in any employer defined benefit plan and does not prepare plan valuations on

 an IND AS 19 basis.
-Company not having employee who served from more than 5 years.
+Company is not having employee who served from more than 5 years.

 Some of the Company's financial assets and financial liabilities are measured at fair value at the end of each